binsec/tutorial-pldi2025/docs/tutorial-basics/intro-symex.md

 :::tip

 Here, we use an assumption to reduce the valid range of value for `n` .
-It should be the preferred way to limits the search space of the analysis.
+It should be the preferred way to limit the search space of the analysis.

 :::

 ## <Icon icon="fa-solid fa-circle-play" /> Bounded verification

-Last but not least, if we are able to exhaustively explore all the paths of a program up to a given bound, we can all along verify nothing wrong will happen under this scope.
+Last but not least, if we are able to exhaustively explore all the paths of a program up to a given bound, we can all along verify that nothing wrong will happen under this scope.

-For instance, we may wonder what is the upper limit for `n` until our fibonacci computation is correct.
+For instance, we may wonder what is the upper limit of `n` for which our fibonacci computation is correct.
 Indeed, the fibonacci sequence grows exponentially while the implementation use fixed 64-bit values.

 :::info